Get Started

 Step 2: Install jupyter-positron-server in the single-user image

 This is the proxy extension that runs as a user.
 It requests a license from the Hub at session start and passes it to positron-server.
+You will need version 0.0.5 or greater to have compatibility with the latest Positron Server releases.

 Step 3: Install jupyter-positron-verifier on the Hub